Hawaii Teen Trip Overview

 Our last stop on our Hawaiian journey is the Big Island!
 This island has an abundance of healthy coral, exotic marine life, and plenty of sea turtles!
 We will participate in a hands-on service project working closely with marine biologists for two days and at the end of our project, we will be certified reef instructors!
 We’ll snorkel, collect ocean data, survey reefs, and educate others about Hawaii’s marine life.

 We’ll have plenty of adventures on the Big Island!
 Take a day trip to Hawaii Volcanoes National Park to wander through lava tubes, hike the rim of an active volcano, and watch lava glow as the sun sets!
 We’ll sail out to the Captain Cook Monument for some world-class snorkeling and even snorkel at night with giant manta rays.
 Learn more about Hawaiian history and spend a morning at the City of Refuge, which once served as a safe haven for those escaping a death sentence.

-We will also have the option to take a journey to the top of 13,000-foot Mauna Kea for incredible stargazing through some of the world’s most powerful telescopes!
+We will have the option to take a journey to the top of 13,000-foot Mauna Kea for incredible stargazing through some of the world’s most powerful telescopes!
 You’ll also go horseback riding in the Waipio Valley, visit a monk seal hospital, and visit a sea horse farm to learn about these funky sea creatures.